wp-plugins/leenkme/readme.txt

 * Resend previously published posts to your social networks.
 * Additional authors can setup their own leenk.me accounts and add them to your website.
 * Publish to all author's leenk.me accounts whenever a post is published.
-* Customize your Tweet format with the custom tags %TITLE% and %URL%
+* Customize your Tweet format with the custom variables %TITLE%, %URL%, %CATS%, and %TAGS%.
 * Automatically shorten URLs with [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/), if it is installed - otherwise leenk.me uses TinyURL.
 * Customize your Buzz message for individual posts.
 * Customize your Facebook post for individual posts.